jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

 - [ ] **The contents of your** `<project_name>.sublime-project` **file (if applicable)**
 - [ ] **Steps to reproduce the behavior**

+---

 **Explain the issue**

-*The Explain the issue with as much detail as possible...*
+*Story of the issue with as much detail as possible...*

 **Prettier version** (command line)